learn-co-curriculum/se-curriculum-training-ben-botsford-readme/README.md

 ## Topic 1

-Discuss the topic of the reading.
+Discuss the topic of the first reading.
 Break into sections and sub-sections as appropriate to help with the reader's orientation with the material and future referencing.

 ## Topic 2

-Discuss the topic of the reading.
+Discuss the topic of the second reading.
 Break into sections and sub-sections as appropriate to help with the reader's orientation with the material and future referencing.